-Siddhartha Gautama, who would one day become known as Buddha ("enlightened one" or "the awakened"), lived in Northern India during the 6th to 4th century B.C.
+Siddhartha Gautama, who would one day become known as Buddha ("enlightened one" or "the awakened"), lived in Nepal during the 6th to 4th century B.C.
 While scholars agree that he did in fact live, the events of his life are still debated.
 According to the most widely known story of his life, after experimenting with different teachings for years, and finding none of them acceptable, Gautama spent a fateful night in deep meditation.
 During his meditation, all of the answers he had been seeking became clear, and achieved full awareness, thereby becoming Buddha.

-The Buddha, or "enlightened one," was born Siddhartha (which means "he who achieves his aim") Gautama, a prince in northern India (in what is now Nepal) in the 6th century BC.
+The Buddha, or "enlightened one," was born Siddhartha (which means "he who achieves his aim") Gautama, a prince in India in the 6th century B.C.
 His father was a king who ruled an Indian tribe called the Shakyas.
 His mother died seven days after giving birth to him, but a holy man prophesized great things for the young Siddhartha: He would either be a great king or military leader or he would be a great spiritual leader.
 To keep his son from witnessing the miseries and suffering of the world, Siddhartha's father raised him in opulence in a palace built just for the boy and sheltered him from knowledge of religion and human hardship.
 According to custom, he married at the age of 16, but his life of total seclusion continued for another 13 years.

 Beyond the Palace Walls